 For this reason, scholarships are a top fund-raising priority with a goal of significantly increasing the number of students receiving privately funded scholarships.
 It’s an ambitious goal, but a great opportunity for changing students’ lives and ensuring good lawyers in our community.

-Mitchell Hamline’s tuition of about $48,180 for a full-time student is lower than the national average.
-However, nearly every Mitchell Hamline student has financial need.
+Nearly every Mitchell Hamline student has financial need.
 Students work part time and full time to finance their education, and a significant number must borrow money to pay for tuition and books.

 Investing in Students